rlebel12/rlebel/Processor Simulator/README.txt

 # Register          26: 0x00000000 - Register          27: 0x00000000
 # Register          28: 0x00000000 - Register          29: 0x00000000
 # Register          30: 0x00000000 - Register          31: 0x00000000

+Testbench to run: cpu_tb.v

+Simulation time: 6100000 ps (At least this duration, as testbench will also stop simulation at this point)